fabien-h/macos-web-dev-setup/README.md

 ### Enhance spotlight

 Smart move by siong that allow you to shut down / sleep / restart... your mac from spotlight.
 As you did from Alfred.  https://github.com/siong1987/shortcuts

+### Xcode

+You need Xcode.
+Like it or not.
+Not only to build iOs / MacOs apps.
+But also for the command line developper tools.
+So go there install and accept the licence : <https://itunes.apple.com/fr/app/xcode>.

+Note that this is from far the best way to preview a website design on an iphone or an ipad.
+There are many problem you will just never encounter in chrome that you need to adress.
+The simulator is perfect for that.